stefanmosty/stefanmosty/README.md

 ### <div align="center">I'm Stefan, a full-time Master of Science in Information Systems and Operations Management student at the University of Floridal👨‍💻  🚀</div>
 - 🌱 I have a passion for algorithmic trading.
 Our club at the University of Florida, AlgoGators, is working on developing futures trading algorithms to trade live in the market.
+Check out our work under the Organizations tab!

 - ❓ I'm best writing code in python, but I have some experience working with JAVA, R, and C.